hashicorp/terraform-provider-azurerm/website/docs/r/dedicated_hardware_security_module.html.markdown

 * `location` - (Required) The Azure Region where the Dedicated Hardware Security Module should exist.
 Changing this forces a new Dedicated Hardware Security Module to be created.

+* `network_profile` - (Required)  A `network_profile` block as defined below.

 * `sku_name` - (Required) The sku name of the dedicated hardware security module.
 Changing this forces a new Dedicated Hardware Security Module to be created.

-* `network_profile` - (Required)  A `network_profile` block as defined below.

 * `stamp_id` - (Required) The ID of the stamp.
+Possible values are `stamp1` or `stamp2`.
 Changing this forces a new Dedicated Hardware Security Module to be created.

 * `zones` - (Optional) The Dedicated Hardware Security Module zones.
 Changing this forces a new Dedicated Hardware Security Module to be created.